 A while ago, I posted this question on my Facebook wall: “Is answering emails promptly a requirement for white collar work?”
-My professional friends responded with a resounding YES.
-“It is, and those who don’t make everything harder for everyone else.”
-In your endless quest to aim for zero, this is an easy one.
+My professional friends responded with a resounding, “It is, and those who don’t make everything harder for everyone else.”
+In your endless quest to aim for zero, this is an obvious step.
 Not answering email makes you a clear -1 in professional realms, including veterinary medicine.

 Getting an email and not answering it is almost exactly like being late to a meeting where your presence is required.
 What you are saying, loudly and clearly, is this: “My time is more valuable than your time.”
 You may not INTEND to say that.
-But that’s what you are actually saying with your actions.
+I have friends who are terrible at email.
 I don’t know why and, you know what, I don’t care.
 It doesn’t matter why.
 The end result is me feeling about this small.

-I understand there can be an overwhelming flood of emails coming in, all needing attention.
+I understand there can be an overwhelming flood of emails coming in to you, all needing attention.
 There are a variety of systems for handling them.
-Ignoring them is not an option if you want to be seen as a professional.
+Ignoring them is not an option if you want to be seen as an above-average professional.
 Here’s how I handle them, but YMMV.